 Implementation of Safety Audits

-In fiscal 2020, with a view to preventing the spread of COVID-19, safety audits were postponed to the second half of the fiscal year.
-In some business sites, they could be audited remotely online.
-By these and other measures, SEKISUI CHEMICAL Group succeeded in completing safety audits as initially planned at 17 business sites in Japan.
+With a view to preventing the spread of COVID-19, certain business sites were audited remotely online in fiscal 2021.
+SEKISUI CHEMICAL Group succeeded in completing safety audits as initially planned at 17 business sites in Japan.

 In the remote audits, document audits were executed with comparable efficacy to in-person audits.
 Site inspection tours, on the other hand, were more time-consuming than usual, as they required communication between auditors at remote sites and on-site staff touring the facilities with wearable cameras.
-In the future, the Group plans to make continuous improvements to its safety auditing procedures, to ensure that they are carried out appropriately to the purposes and circumstances in each case.
+In the future, the Group plans to make continuous improvements to its safety auditing procedures, to ensure that they are carried out appropriately in line with audit objectives and the circumstances in each case.

 Implementation of Occupational Safety Assessments